BramVannevel/ChatApplication/README.md

 Online version: https://mysterious-fjord-95020.herokuapp.com

 This is a simple chat application.
+This is created as a Mean-stack application with Angular4.

 Functionalities:
   - Adding friends